-In the Closure procedure, there is no need for groin surgery.
-Instead, the vein remains in place and is closed using a special (Closure) catheter inserted through a small puncture.
+In endothermal ablation, there is no need for groin surgery.
+Instead, the vein remains in place and is closed using a special catheter (radiofrequency or laser) inserted through a small puncture.
 This may eliminate the bruising and pain often associated with vein stripping (i.e., that may result from the tearing of side branch veins while the saphenous vein is pulled out).
-Vein stripping is usually performed in an operating room, under a general anesthetic, while the Closure procedure is performed on an outpatient basis, typically using local or regional anesthesia.
+Vein stripping is usually performed in an operating room, under a general anesthetic, while endothermal ablation is performed on an outpatient basis, typically using local or regional anesthesia.

-1 Lurie F, Creton D, Eklof B, Kabnick LS, Kistner RL, Pichot O, et al. Prospective randomized study of endovenous radiofrequency obliteration (Closure) versus ligation and stripping in a selected patient population (EVOLVES study).
-J Vasc Surg 2003;38:207-14.
+1 Lurie F, Creton D, Eklof B, Kabnick LS, Kistner RL, Pichot O, et al. Prospective randomised study of endovenous radiofrequency obliteration (Closure) versus ligation and stripping in a selected patient population (EVOLVES study).
+J. Vasc Surg.
+2003;38:207-14